-- the applying consortium must contain at least three independent partner organisations established in at least three different Member States; - at least two thirds of the partner organisations forming the consortium are established in different Member States; - the applying consortium includes at least one higher education institution one research institution and one private company; - the proposal must be submitted by a consortium containing a maximum of 50 partners.
+- the applying consortium must contain at least three independent partner organisations established in at least three different Member States; - at least two thirds of the partner organisations forming the consortium are established in different Member States; - the applying consortium includes at least one higher education institution, one research institution and one private company; - the applying consortium shall not include the following entities that are part of a KIC under Partnership Agreement or a KIC under Memorandum of Cooperation: - o KIC legal entity; - o co-location centre; - o other entities part of a KIC's legal/corporate structure; - the proposal must be submitted by a consortium containing a maximum of 50 partners.

-Only proposals satisfying all of the eligibility criteria shall pass on to the evaluation stage.
+Only proposals satisfying all the eligibility criteria shall pass on to the evaluation stage.